 And in old tales, Aranguring was modified to Aranguren perhaps because it produced a better sound during the American occupation.

 Settlers then cleared huge portions of land, marked boundaries and claimed ownership.
 Their main source of living was farming, fishing, hunting fowls and animals.

 During the Japanese Occupation, Aranguren had also gained its important spot in history when the World War II heroes marched from Bataan to Capas and when the U.S Military Reservation (Camp O’Donnell, now an independent barangay called Cristo Rey) used it as a concentration camp after the surrender of the Filipino- American forces to the Japanese Imperial Army.

 It became the final destination of 75,000 soldiers who were held prisoners of war, 55,000 dead buried in those grounds.
 Hence, world- known as death march.

 By the year 1970, the American government established communication facilities (the naval transmitting facility) within the U.S Military Reservation at Capas.

 Until, former President Ferdinand E. Marcos, distributed these agricultural land to farmers.

-In the times of President Fidel V. Ramos succeeded by President Corazon C. Aquino, the POW camp was developed into a military shrine.
-It became a prominent historical marker and a tourist destination dubbed as the Capas National shrine.
+Meanwhile, in the time of President Fidel V. Ramos, The Prisoner of War (POW) Camp was developed into a military shrine.
+Thus, the hundred feet gigantic obelisk became a prominent historical marker and a tourist destination- the Capas National Shrine.

-On the overview, Aranguren can be considered today as a progressive barangay for its vast rice and sugarcane plantation, poultries, piggeries and several business establishments operating within the area.
+Today, Aranguren is a progressive barangay for its vast rice and sugarcane plantation, poultries, piggeries, fish production and several business establishments.

 Trackback from your site.